Video Anomaly Detection in 10 Years: A Survey and Outlook

 \paragraph{\textbf{Sparsity constraint}}

 The sparsity constraint is a commonly used regularization term in VAD that forces the anomalous frames to be a minority among the video frames.
 In VAD, the anomalous frames are generally assumed to be the minority compared to the normal frames.
-The sparsity constraint penalizes the total number of anomalous frames in the video as follows in equation \ref{eq6}: where a $\lambda_2$ is a sparsity coefficient and ${S}({V}_i;\mathcal{\theta})$ is the anomaly score of frame $i$.\\
+The sparsity constraint penalizes the total number of anomalous frames in the video as follows in equation \ref{eq6}: